Trevor97/Trevor97/README.md

 <!--
 **Trevor97/Trevor97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm an Android developerwho loves to explore and experiment with new technologies.
+I'm an Android developer who loves to explore and experiment with new technologies.

 My GitHub profile is where I share my projects and code contributions, which range from fun little ideas I have, to various freelance projects.
 I believe in the power of open-source collaboration and am always excited to connect with other developers and contribute to meaningful projects.
 Let's build something awesome together! 🚀